Avaiga/demo-movie-recommendation/ReadMe.md

 - Be able to search for films
 - List of films appears after search (selector of movies)
 - Clicking on a movie will display a description of said movies, image, ratings, casting, date, ...
-    - Possiblity to use Imdb api in real time to provide these information
+    - Possibility to use Imdb api in real time to provide these information
 - Recommendation on searched films (not based on syntax but on association with this film/similar films Avengers ~ Batman)
 - Recommendation depending on liked films of user

 ### User page